aridjayarecipes/cutesrecipes.web.app/content/post/2461-recipe-of-quick-healthy-chicken-and-amp-tomato-soup.md

 - "Slide the onions to the edge of the pan and add a little more oil.
 Cook the chicken until it browns and stir-fry together with the carrot."
 - "Pour in the water, consommé soup stock and canned tomatoes to the pan from Step 4 and bring to a boil.
 Simmer the mixture for 25-30 minutes on low heat, occasionally skimming off the scum."
 - "Season the soup with salt, pepper and sugar.
 Then transfer to dishes and garnish with parsley to serve."
-- "For Step 1,  if you don't have a food processor, mash by hand."
+- "For Step 1,  if you don&#39;t have a food processor, mash by hand."
 - "For Step 1, you can used chopped tomatoes as they are, but blended tomatoes are best."
 categories:
 - Recipe